caoimhemoriarty/sandyspalace/about.md

 Internationally known and locally respected, it's the Revolver Ocelot of gender themselves.

 This site has been an on and off plan for far too long, and I'm keeping it casual to make sure I keep having fun with it.
-I plan to yap about:

-- Tech projects I've been working on
-- Updates on special torrents I create
-- Whatever the fuck else I forgot to type here
-- Cats :3

-I will add an email address here whenever I set up a Sandy's Palace email.
+Contact me at: caoimhe @ sandyspalace.ie if you want to send me feedback, or unsolicited cat pics :3